KermabonStephane/countries-api/README.md

 ### Countries

-The countries contains information from the [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1):
+A country contains information from the [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1):

 * ISO 3166-1 alpha-2 – two-letter country codes which are used most prominently for the Internet's country code top-level domains (with a few exceptions).
 * ISO 3166-1 alpha-3 – three-letter country codes which allow a better visual association between the codes and the country names than the alpha-2 codes.